CommunityGiving

 - Measurable outcomes and community-wide impact

-- Collaborative approaches with other organizations
+- Collaborative approaches with other organisations

 - Sustainability and long-term community benefit